 - Small amounts of various other nutrients

-They are also about 85% water, and an entire cup contains only 84 calories, with 15 grams of carbohydrates.
+- They are also about 85% water; an entire cup contains only 84 calories, with 15 grams of carbohydrates.

-3. Blueberries Reduce DNA Damage, Which May Help Protect Against Aging and Cancer
+- Blueberries May Help Protect Against Aging and Cancer by Reducing DNA Damage

-4. Blueberries Protect Cholesterol in Your Blood From Becoming Damaged
+- Blueberries Protect Cholesterol in your Blood from Becoming Damaged

-6. Blueberries Can Help Maintain Brain Function and Improve Memory
+- Blueberries can Help Maintain Brain Function and Improve Memory

-7. Anthocyanins in Blueberries May Have Anti-Diabetes Effects
+- Anthocyanins in Blueberries may have Anti-Diabetes Effects

 Can you make these into Keto Blueberry Muffins?

-Of course!
-By change out a few ingredients such as the whole wheat flour and the oats and using almond flour you most definitely can make these muffins keto-friendly.
+Swap out a few ingredients, such as whole wheat flour and oats, by using almond flour, and you most definitely can make these muffins keto-friendly.